Multilingual Website Guide 2026: Complete Implementation Strategy

 - es-ES for Spain vs. es-MX for Mexican Spanish

-Content Localization vs. Translation
+Content localization vs. translation

-Translation is Not Enough
+Translation is not enough

-True localization adapts content culturally:
+Real localization adapts content culturally:

 | Aspect | Translation | Localization |